Ray Evans: Career

 Livingston and Evans, both members of ASCAP, won their third Academy Award for the song "Que Sera Sera", featured in the Alfred Hitchcock movie The Man Who Knew Too Much and sung by Doris Day.
 Another popular song that he and Livingston wrote for a film was the song "Tammy", written for the 1957 movie Tammy and the Bachelor.
 The song was nominated for an Academy Award for Best Song.
 Livingston and Evans also wrote popular TV themes for shows including Bonanza and Mr. Ed.

 Despite initial doubt on their part that the song would be commercially successful, their Christmas song "Silver Bells", intended for the 1951 Bob Hope film The Lemon Drop Kid, has become a Christmas standard.

 Evans appeared as himself with Livingston in the film Sunset Boulevard in the New Year's Eve party scene.

 In 1958, the song-writing team was nominated for a Tony Award for the musical Oh, Captain!.
 Evans also collaborated separately with Michael Feinstein, Henry Mancini, Max Steiner, and Victor Young.
 The song "Dear Heart" from the 1964 film of the same name was written by Livingston and Evans with Henry Mancini; it was nominated for an Oscar and for the Song of the Year Grammy Award, and was recorded multiple times, charting for Andy Williams, Jack Jones, and Henry Mancini.

 Death

-He died at age 92 in Los Angeles, California, on the 42nd anniversary of the death of Nat King Cole, who had made "Mona Lisa" so famous.
-He was married for nearly 56 years to actress, writer, and playwright Wyn Ritchie Evans.
+He died aged 92 in Los Angeles, California, on the 42nd anniversary of the death of Nat King Cole, who had made "Mona Lisa" so famous.
+Evans was married for nearly 56 years to actress, writer, and playwright Wyn Ritchie Evans.
 His legacy is maintained and developed by the Ray and Wyn Ritchie Evans Foundation in Culver City, California.
-The Ray Evans Seneca Theater in his hometown of Salamanca, NY is named after him.
+The Ray Evans Seneca Theater in his hometown of Salamanca, NY, is named after him.